gshipley/enterprise_training/AdminTraining.md

 ##**Start *named* service**

-We are finally ready to start up our new dns server and add some updates.
+We are finally ready to start up our new DNS server and add some updates.

 	# service named start